 After an auditor sent by the FTA examines your company records, any of these things may happen:

-- Tax refund or tax payment – should the auditor in Dubai, UAE finds your return to be erroneous and is in need of reassessment, it means you’ll be entitled to tax refunds or you’ll have to settle the tax that you owe.
-You’ll receive a formal proposal letter which explains the reasoning behind the reassessment.
+- A tax refund or tax payment – should the auditor in Dubai, UAE finds your return to be erroneous and is in need of reassessment, it means you’ll be entitled to tax refunds or you’ll have to settle the tax that you owe.
+You’ll receive a formal proposal letter that explains the reasoning behind the reassessment.

 If you don’t agree with the FTA’s proposal, it is best that you employ an audit firm in Dubai, UAE to contact the tax authorities and explain why you’re sure that there’s been a problem with the issuance of a reassessment.
 The audit firm in Dubai will compile the supporting documents and file them with the appeal.
 You will also get assistance in considering your explanations, as well as responding to questions and inquiries the FTA has on the proposal.